Blockchain to shake up mining and metals sector

 ING teams up with IBM and MineHub on a new blockchain platform for mining and metals.

 The uptake of blockchain in trade finance continues with ING joining a consortium to digitise the mining and metals sector.
 The group is developing a blockchain-based platform with mining technology company MineHub that will make the entire supply chain more secure, transparent and efficient.

-“I’m excited to be working with MineHub to help our clients in metals and mining lower costs, increase transparency and contribute to sustainable production and trading,” said Arnout van Heukelem, global head of Metals & Mining at ING.
+“I’m excited to be working with MineHub to help our clients in metals and mining lower costs, increase transparency and contribute to sustainable production and trading,” said Arnout van Heukelem, global head of Mining, Metals and Fertilisers at ING.

 The solution is being built on IBM’s cloud-based blockchain platform.